 For Calvin, The grand wazoo, Think it over, Another whole melodic section, Cletus awreetus-awrightus, Eat that question, Blessed relief

-Imaginary diseases, Variant I, Rollo, D.C. boogie, Farther O'blivion, Little dots
+Greggery Peccary (1972), The new brown clouds, Imaginary diseases, Variant I, Rollo, Been to Kansas City in A minor, D.C. boogie, Farther O'blivion, Little dots

 Overnite sensation: riffs

-Camarillo Brillo, Dirty love, Montana, Fifty-fifty, I'm the slime
+Camarillo Brillo, I'm the slime, Dirty love, Fifty-fifty, Dinah-Moe Humm, Montana

 Apostrophe ('): collaborations